ShayHill/shayallenhill_site/_posts/2024-04-05-markov-chain.md

 ## So how many books is enough?

 You could make a nice start with ALL of the books.
 Not just all of the [Melville](https://en.wikipedia.org/wiki/Herman_Melville)[^1] books, all of the books.
 But even that would only get you so far.
-Once you'd exhausted all the available training data, you'd have to build a bit more by looking at synonyms of words.
+Once you'd exhausted all the available training data, you'd have to start making inferences by looking at synonyms of words.
 With a sophisticated program, you could use sentences about labradores, beagles, and terriers to teach your AI more about dogs.
-You could translate sentences about *perros*, *hunde*, or *cani*.
+You could translate sentences about *perros*, *hunde*, or *cani* (all words that mean *dogs*).

 The Markov Chain is just one criterion you can use to select a next word.
 You can do more with the same amount of data if you leverage other criteria, but all such criteria will face the same data limitations.
 Your AI is **HUNGRY**, and no amount of processing power will ever change that.